 All flights.
 All accommodation, transport and meals in Guyana.
 Services of your leaders.
 Please note: drinks, tips, and items of a personal nature including insurance, are not included.

 Minimum is 5 and the maximum is 9.

 We start with two nights at the delightful Cara Lodge, converted from two of the oldest buildings in Georgetown into one of the country’s most well-known hotels.
-After visiting Kaieteur Falls we’ll fly to the Iwokrama Forest and will take a boat trip up the Essequibo River to the Iwokrama Lodge where we’ll stay on the banks of that great river for 3 nights.
-Still in the Iwokrama we’ve two nights at the Atta Rainforest Lodge which has a 150m long canopy walkway set 30m up in the trees.
-After two nights at the Rock View Lodge we move to the Rewa Eco-Lodge, somewhat rustic, but comfortable enough.
-After three nights here we move to the Karanambu Ranch where Diane McTurk will be our host for a three night stay before we return to Georgetown and our last night of the tour which will again be at the Cara Lodge.
+After visiting Kaieteur Falls we’ll fly to the to the Rewa Eco-Lodge, somewhat rustic, but comfortable enough.
+After three nights here we move to Iwokrama Forest and the Essequibo River.
+Here we are staying at three lodges.
+We start with a night at the Rock View Lodge before we take a boat trip up the Essequibo River to the Iwokrama Lodge where we’ll stay on the banks of that great river for 3 nights.
+Still in the Iwokrama we’ve two nights at the Atta Rainforest Lodge which has a 150m long canopy walkway set 30m up in the trees before returning to the Rock View Lodge for a night.
+Next is the Karanambu Ranch where Diane McTurk will be our host for a three night stay before we return to Georgetown and our last night of the tour which will again be at the Cara Lodge.
 All rooms on this tour have en suite facilities.

 UK return flights are from London Heathrow to Georgetown via Trinidad.
 Other indirect routes from regional UK Airports* are available.

 Warm to hot throughout and quite humid.
 Occasional heavy showers.